iechor/docs/content/engine/swarm/secrets.md

 #### Configure the Nginx container

 1. Produce a very basic Nginx configuration that serves static files over HTTPS.
-    The TLS certificate and key are stored as Docker secrets so that they can be rotated easily.
+    The TLS certificate and key are stored as iEchor secrets so that they can be rotated easily.

     In the current directory, create a new file called `site.conf` with the